gopal1166/django-auth-api/README.md

   ```

   On click of the link this email, **`frontend application should handle this`**.
-  Need to extract uid, token from the url andmake an api call
+  Need to extract `uid, token` from the url and make
-  to password reset confirm using below api and payload.
+  password reset confirm api call, using below api and payload.

 ### 5. Password reset confirm
 ---